ppy/osu-wiki/wiki/Client/Playfield/en.md

 The playfield's coordinate system uses resolution-independent units called **osupixels**, such that an osupixel is equivalent to a pixel when osu! is running in 640x480 resolution.
 On higher resolutions, osupixels scale accordingly.

-The [beatmap editor](/wiki/Client/Beatmap_editor)'s grid is 512x384 osupixels, with the origin (0, 0) being the top left corner, while the bottom right corner is (512, 384).
-Its centre coincides with the osu! window's centre and has the osupixel coordinates of (256, 192).
-While in the osu! editor it's possible to place objects outside the playfield by editing the [`.osu` file](/wiki/Client/File_formats/osu_(file_format)) via Notepad, or by using automatic stacks triggered by [stacking leniency](/wiki/Beatmap/Stack_leniency), gameplay elements that are at least partially off-screen break the [ranking criteria](/wiki/Ranking_criteria).
+The [beatmap editor](/wiki/Client/Beatmap_editor)'s grid is 512x384 osupixels.
+The top left corner's coordinates are (0, 0), the bottom right corner's coordinates are (512, 384), and the centre coordinates are (256, 192), which coincides with the osu! window's centre.
+While in the osu! editor it's possible to place objects outside the playfield by editing the [`.osu` file](/wiki/Client/File_formats/osu_(file_format)) via Notepad, or by using automatic stacks triggered by [stacking leniency](/wiki/Beatmap/Stack_leniency), gameplay elements that are at least partially off-screen in a 4:3 aspect ratio break the [ranking criteria](/wiki/Ranking_criteria).

 ## Storyboard